Losing team wins after fans' cash boost for good cause

 When US football team Kansas City Chiefs won a crucial game against the Buffalo Bills with just 13 seconds left on the clock, pundits called it one of the sport's best clashes of all time.

-Dejected Bills fans left the stadium on Sunday devastated.
+Dejected Bills fans left the stadium devastated.

 But what happened next really softened the blow - Kansas fans started to donate $13 each to a charity set up by the Bills' quarterback Josh Allen.